 Breakfast with Santa.
 In mid-December, Pohick Church partners with LCAC to offer a breakfast to local residents replete with a visit from St. Nicholas!

-Diocesan Council.
-Clergy and lay representatives of the diocese meet for worship, workshops and consideration of resolutions addressing ministry within the church and the world.
+Diocesan Convention.
+On the last Friday and Saturday of January, clergy and lay representatives of the diocese meet for worship, workshops and consideration of resolutions addressing ministry within the church and the world.

 Shrove Tuesday Pancake Dinner.
 Following the tradition that all households were to be cleared of meat and butter for Lent, on the night before Ash Wednesday, the parish features a Pancake Dinner with all the traditional side dishes.
 Depending on how Lent falls, this event may be in March.

 St. Patrick's Day Dinner.
-On the Saturday nearest St. Patrick's Day, the Brotherhood of St. Andrew sponsors a traditional Irish Dinner, replete with corn beef, cabbage and potatoes.
-See information on the 2013 event.
+On a Saturday near St. Patrick's Day, the Brotherhood of St. Andrew sponsors a traditional Irish Dinner, replete with corn beef, cabbage and potatoes.

 Lenten Series Dinners and Studies.
 On the five Wednesdays following Ash Wednesday, the parish gathers for dinner and participation in Lenten study programs for all ages.
 The evenings conclude with Holy Communion.
-See information on the 2013 series.
+Depending on how Lent falls, this series might start in February.

 Sounds of Pohick Concert.
 In late May or early June, all five of our choirs preform a concert in the church in celebration of the important place of music within our worship.